iZUMi-kyouka/ip/README.md

 - `01-02-2026 2114` (Feb 1, 2026 @ 21:14),
 so you can focus more on zipping through tasks than being tied to lame input format!

+For more information on all the datetime format that Rumi understands, please refer to the Appendix at the end of this document.

+## Tagging of Tasks
+Rumi remembers many things!
+You could ask her to associate a certain task of any type with multiple tags!
+For example,
+- `todo laundry /tags chore,not_urgent` creates a task of type todo with the tags "chore" and "not_urgent"
+- `deadline iP /by 22925 1159pm /tags urgent,graded` creates a task of type deadline with the tags "urgent" and "graded

 ## Adding deadlines
 Deadlines are a type of task that must be done by a certain time.
 Deadlines must contain both the task name and the deadline by which it must be done.